Does the balance in my annuity savings account figure into the determination of my retirement benefit?

 Yes, you can access your current and past annual statements in MyTRS, our online member account system.
 Here’s how:

 - Go to the MyTRS sign in page.
 If you do not already have an account, click New to MyTRS?
 Create an account.
-Then, using your Social Security number and MTRS member number (which appears on your annual statement), follow the onscreen instructions to create your self-service account.
+Then, using your Social Security number and MTRS member number, follow the onscreen instructions to create your self-service account.

 - Using your username and password, sign in to your MyTRS account.